Do I Need Dental Veneers?

 Speak to our dentists about the smile you’ve always wanted.

 The first step to any dental treatment is consultation.
-The dentist will have to examine your dental status and determine whether veneers are the right treatment for you.
+The emergency dentist will have to examine your dental status and determine whether veneers are the right treatment for you.
 This means looking into any outstanding dental problems and ensure that there are no cases of tooth decay, gum disease or active inflammation.

 - Trimming the tooth